Skip to main content

 I start with the constraints, not the ideal state.

-Legacy systems, security classifications, procurement timelines, WCAG requirements, and operational realities are not obstacles to good design - they are the design brief.
+Legacy systems, security classifications, procurement timelines, Web Content Accessibility Guidelines (WCAG) requirements, and operational realities are not obstacles to good design - they are the design brief.
 I begin every engagement by mapping what cannot change, and build from there.

 02